-NOTE: CYS Programs are closed on all Federal Holidays and one day per quarter for in-service mandatory training. \\Annual calendars available in all facilities.
+NOTE: Child & Youth Services (CYS) Programs are closed on all Federal Holidays and one day per quarter for mandatory training. \\Annual calendars available in all facilities and emailed annually via CYMS to all patrons.

 TABLE OF CONTENTS

 INTRODUCTION - CUSTOMER SERVICE